 Additional follow-up includes blood testing for Hepatitis B and C as well as HIV infection or disease of the source individual.
 The exposed employee must be informed of test results.

 Exposure protocols are provided to each employee.
-See Exposure Control badge card.
-(See addendum III).
+See Exposure Control Card.

 MEDICAL EVALUATION AND FOLLOW-UP